Batara Immigration Law header image

 7. I-601 and I-601A Hardship Waivers

 Grace, born in Mexico and living in Arizona, petitioned her spouse via a notario.
 Months later, they learned he needed a waiver.
-The notario would not help them.
+The notario disappeared.
+While her husband waited abroad, we filed his waiver request and they now live together in the U.S.

 Winning I-601 and I-601A are difficult.
 Yet, they are essential for many immigrants.
 And, for many, they are the last chance defense to keep their families together.
 Here are 8 Tips To Win Your Family Unity Hardship Waiver Case.